 A bit about the crackle topping and decorating the peanut butter ice cream cake

 I used a silicone loaf mold for this ice cream.
 Silicone molds work so well when it comes to ice cream.
-I was able to peel my silicone mold off my ice cream very easily.
+I was able to peel my silicone mold off my ice cream very quickly.

 Oh, and I have a fabulous recipe using this same crackle recipe on these low carb coconut ice bars.

-A few notes about texture, freezing, and cutting
+A few notes about texture, freezing and cutting

 More Frozen Treats

 Looking for more low carb frozen treat recipes?
 I have a few you will want to check out.
 These raspberry ripple iced cream bars are a bit less decadent but taste like fresh summer raspberries, and you will also want to check out this luscious lemon gelato too, so good!
+Test one two f

 No Ice Cream Maker?
 Follow these instructions instead Note: This method works well.
 It doesn't add as much air into the ice cream base as the ice cream maker does, but it works in a pinch.
 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs (and sugar alcohols) are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fibre.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.